How to Steer Your Multi-Agent System: Human-LLM Collaborative Planning

 Abstract

 In orchestrated multi-agent systems, humans often struggle to manage plans due to their complexity and limited transparency.
 Existing approaches rely on outcome-level supervision, where users verify only final outputs without visibility into intermediate reasoning.
-We investigate human–LLM collaborative planning with interaction paradigms that enable process-level supervision, allowing humans to iteratively inspect, steer, and refine plans.
-Our System-X prototype supports semantic and structural interactions, including high-level LLM-assisted structural edits, letting users modify individual subtasks or overall plan structures while the LLM interprets guidance and suggests revisions.
-Through a user study and complementary experiments, we characterize human collaboration patterns and evaluate how LLMs respond to feedback with varying scope and revision strategies.
-Our findings reveal hybrid workflows, effort–control–risk trade-offs, and design insights for more transparent, controllable, and effective human–AI co-planning.
+We formalize a design space for human-LLM co-planning interactions along three axes: mode (semantic vs. structural), scope (global vs. targeted), and level (low vs. high-level edits).
+We realize it in AMBIPOM, a prototype supporting process-level supervision through both semantic and structural interactions.
+Through a user study, we characterize how users navigate this space, revealing hybrid workflows and effort-control-risk trade-offs; through a controlled benchmark, we analyze how LLMs revise plans under varying scope and revision strategies.
+Our findings yield design insights for more transparent, controllable, and effective human-AI co-planning.
+We release code and data at https://github.com/megagonlabs/ambipom.